juxor/afaq/markdown/append34.md

 **What is to be Done?**.
 In this work he argued as follows:

-> _"The active and widespread participation of the masses will not suffer; on the contrary, it will benefit by the fact that a 'dozen' experienced revolutionaries, no less professionally trained than the police, will centralise all the secret side of the work -- prepare leaflets, work out approximate plans and **appoint bodies of leaders** for each urban district, for each factory district and for each educational institution, etc. [our emphasis] (I know that exception will be taken to my 'undemocratic' views, but I shall reply to this altogether unintelligent objection later on.)
-The centralisation of the most secret functions in an organisation of revolutionaries will not diminish, but rather increase the extent and the quality of the activity of a large number of other organisations that are intended for wide membership and which, therefore, can be as loose and as public as possible, such as trade unions; workers' circles for self-education and the reading illegal literature, and socialist and also democratic, circles for **all other sections of the population**, etc., etc. We must have **as large a number as possible** of such organisations having the widest possible variety of functions, but it would be absurd and dangerous **to confuse them with the organisation of revolutionaries**, to erase the line of demarcation between them, to make still more the masses' already incredibly hazy appreciation of the fact that in order to 'serve' the mass movement we must have people who will devote themselves exclusively to Social-Democratic activities, and that such people must **train** themselves patiently and steadfastly to be professional revolutionaries."_ [**The Essential Lenin**, p.
+> _"The active and widespread participation of the masses will not suffer; on
+> the contrary, it will benefit by the fact that a 'dozen' experienced
+> revolutionaries, no less professionally trained than the police, will
+> centralise all the secret side of the work -- prepare leaflets, work out
+> approximate plans and **appoint bodies of leaders** for each urban district,
+> for each factory district and for each educational institution, etc. [our
+> emphasis] (I know that exception will be taken to my 'undemocratic' views,
+> but I shall reply to this altogether unintelligent objection later on.)
+The
+> centralisation of the most secret functions in an organisation of
+> revolutionaries will not diminish, but rather increase the extent and the
+> quality of the activity of a large number of other organisations that are
+> intended for wide membership and which, therefore, can be as loose and as
+> public as possible, such as trade unions; workers' circles for self-
+> education and the reading illegal literature, and socialist and also
+> democratic, circles for **all other sections of the population** , etc.,
+> etc. We must have **as large a number as possible** of such organisations
+> having the widest possible variety of functions, but it would be absurd and
+> dangerous **to confuse them with the organisation of revolutionaries** , to
+> erase the line of demarcation between them, to make still more the masses'
+> already incredibly hazy appreciation of the fact that in order to 'serve'
+> the mass movement we must have people who will devote themselves exclusively
+> to Social-Democratic activities, and that such people must **train**
+> themselves patiently and steadfastly to be professional revolutionaries."_ [
+> **The Essential Lenin** , p.
 149]

 And:

-> _"The only serious organisational principle the active workers of our movement can accept is **strict secrecy, strict selection of members**, and the training of professional revolutionaries.
-If we possessed these qualities, something even more than 'democratism' would be guaranteed to us, namely, complete, comradely, mutual confidence among revolutionaries.
-And this is absolutely essential for us, because in Russia it is useless thinking that democratic control can substitute for it."_ [our emphasis, **Op.
-Cit.**, p.
+> _"The only serious organisational principle the active workers of our
+> movement can accept is **strict secrecy, strict selection of members** , and
+> the training of professional revolutionaries.
+If we possessed these
+> qualities, something even more than 'democratism' would be guaranteed to us,
+> namely, complete, comradely, mutual confidence among revolutionaries.
+And
+> this is absolutely essential for us, because in Russia it is useless
+> thinking that democratic control can substitute for it."_ [our emphasis,
+> **Op.
+Cit.** , p.
 162]

 Thus we have Lenin advocating _"strict secrecy, strict selection of members"_ as well as a centralised party which will _"appoint bodies of leaders for each